 Further, excess distributions treated as dividends, gains treated as excess distributions and mark-to-market inclusions and deductions, all under the PFIC rules discussed above, are all included in the calculation of net investment income for purposes of the 3.8% tax described above under the subheading entitled "Additional Medicare Tax on Net Investment Income".
 United States Treasury Regulations provide, subject to the election described in the following paragraph, that solely for purposes of this additional tax, distributions of previously taxed income will be treated as dividends and included in net investment income subject to the additional 3.8% tax.
 Additionally, to determine the amount of any capital gain from the sale or other taxable disposition of common shares that will be subject to the additional tax on net investment income, a U.S. Holder who has made a "qualified electing fund" election will be required to recalculate its basis in the common shares excluding basis adjustments resulting from the "qualified electing fund" election.
-Alternatively, a U.S. Holder may make an election which will be effective with respect to all interests in a PFIC for which a "qualified electing fund" election has been made and which is held in that year or acquired in future years.
-Under this election, a U.S. Holder pays the additional 3.8% tax on income inclusions resulting from the "qualified electing fund" election and on gains calculated after giving effect to related tax basis adjustments.
+Alternatively, a U.S. Holder may make an election which will be effective with respect to all interests in a PFIC for which a "qualified electing fund" election, a U.S. Holder pays the additional 3.8% tax on income inclusions resulting from the "qualified electing fund" election and on gains calculated after giving effect to related tax basis adjustments.